HL7/fhir-shorthand/input/pagecontent/index.md

 FSH path grammar allows you to refer to any element of a profile, extension, or profile, regardless of nesting.
 Paths also provide a grammar for addressing elements of a SD directly.
 Here are a few examples of how paths are used in FSH:

-* To refer to a nested element, such as method.text in Observation
+* To refer to a nested element, such as the 'method.text' element in Observation
 * To address a particular item in a list or array
 * To refer to individual elements inside choice elements (e.g., onsetAge in onset[x])
-* To pick out an individual item within a multiple choice reference, such as Observation in Reference(Observation | Condition)
+* To pick out an individual item within a multiple choice reference, such as Observation in Reference(Observation \| Condition)
 * To refer to an individual slice within a sliced array, such as the SystolicBP component within a blood pressure
-* To set metadata elements in SD, like StructureDefinition.active
+* To set metadata elements in SD, like 'active' and 'experimental'
-* To address elements of ElementDefinitions associated with a SD, such as maxLength property of string elements
+* To address properties of ElementDefinitions nested within a SD, such as 'maxLength' property of string-type elements

+In the following, the various types of path references are discussed.

 ##### Nested Element Paths